 The Purple Gang was exceptionally violent, constantly at war with other gangs and with each other.
 Newspapers would often carry stories of gang murders on both sides of their conflicts, which were constant during the gang’s existence.
-Too many openly violent crimes caused a string of convictions of Purple Gang members, while the intra-gang violence between different gang members damaged the gang’s organization and its abilities to control its turf.
+Too many openly violent crimes caused a string of convictions of Purple Gang members, while the intra-gang violence between different gang members damaged the gang’s organization and its ability to control its turf.

-The Purples ruled the Detroit underworld for approximately five years from 1927 to 1932 and had almost complete immunity from police interference as witnesses to crimes were terrified of testifying against any criminal identified as a Purple Gangster.
+The Purples ruled the Detroit underworld for approximately five years, from 1927 to 1932.
+They had almost complete immunity from police interference as witnesses to crimes were terrified of testifying against any criminal identified as a Purple Gangster.

 However, jealousies, egos, and intra-gang quarrels would eventually cause the Purple Gang to self-destruct.
 In 1931 an intra-gang dispute ended in the murder of three Purples by members of their own gang.
-The three men had violated underworld code by operating outside the territory allotted to them by the Purple Gang leadership.
-Three members of the “Little Jewish Navy,” a group of Purples who owned several boats and participated in rum-running as well as hijacking, decided they would break away from the gang and become an underworld power themselves.
+The three men had violated the underworld code by operating outside the territory allotted to them by the Purple Gang leadership.
+Three members of the “Little Jewish Navy,” a group of Purples who owned several boats and participated in rum-running and hijacking, decided they would break away from the gang and become an underworld power themselves.
 This was the beginning of the end for the Purple Gang.

 The three men, Hymie Paul, Isadore Sutker, aka Joe Sutker, and Joe Lebowitz, were invited to a peace conference with Purple Gang leaders on September 16, 1931.
 However, after a brief discussion, the three unarmed men were shot to death.

 A bookie named Sol Levine, who had transported the three men to the fatal meeting, was arrested soon afterward and was quickly frightened into becoming a State’s witness.

-Levine’s testimony was devastating and three of the four Purples involved in the incident were quickly arrested.
-Irving Milberg, Harry Keywell, and Raymond Bernstein, three high ranking Purple Gang members, were convicted of first-degree murder and sent to prison for life.
+Levine’s testimony was devastating, and three of the four Purples involved in the incident were quickly arrested.
+Irving Milberg, Harry Keywell, and Raymond Bernstein, three high-ranking Purple Gang members, were convicted of first-degree murder and imprisoned for life.
 Although the Purple Gang remained a power in the Detroit underworld until 1935, long prison sentences and intra-gang quarrels eventually destroyed the gang’s manpower.